ottocoon/datafund-03-analproj/README.md

 #### 1. Environment Setup

-Create and activate a Python virtual environment for the project.
+1. Create and activate a Python virtual environment for the project.
-Document the process and packages installed in your README.
+1. Install all required packages into your local project virtual environment.
-Note your operating system and provide the commands you used on your machine.
+1. After installing the required dependencies, redirect the output of the pip freeze command to a requirements.txt file in your root project folder.
-You do not have to provide commands for other operating systems.
+1. Document the process and commands you used in your README.md.

-After installing the required dependencies, redirect the output of the pip freeze command to a requirements.txt file in your root project folder.
+1. Add a .gitignore file to your project to exclude the virtual environment folder, your .vscode settings folder, and any other files that do not need to be committed to GitHub.

 Windows example: